-We would like to shine the next Bison spotlight on Isabelle Leonardi.
+We would like to shine the next Bison Spotlight on Isabelle Leonardi.
 She is from North Hampton, New Hampshire and is a member of the Class of 2020.
-She is earning her Bachelor of Science in Business Administration with a focus in Marketing and a minor in International Business.
-Here on The Hill, she is a Student Ambassador and captain of the Women’s Tennis Team.
+She is earning her Bachelor of Science in Business Administration with a major in Marketing and a minor in International Business.
+Here on The Hill, she is a Student Ambassador and Captain of the Women’s Tennis Team.
 Outside of school and work she enjoys traveling, hanging out with friends, going to the beach, playing tennis and working out in the gym.
-A fun fact is that she studied and lived in Australia for six months.
+A fun fact is Izzy studied and lived in Australia for six months.

 We asked Isabelle about a normal day during this experience she said, “Days at CampusFeedback were fast-paced.
 I was always on my toes because we were striving to beat our shop completion rate from the previous month.
 During a normal day, I would call scheduled shoppers and remind them when their shop was.”

 This internship allowed Isabelle to learn more than she ever thought.
 She said, “During this internship, I learned how important it is to have a good supervisor.
 My supervisor provided me with all of the resources to be successful.
 The career advice I was given and the learning experience I had will carry over into every career opportunity.
 I still remember one of the first questions I was asked, ‘What is the definition of insanity?’
 I had no idea when asked but now, I will never forget, the definition of insanity is doing the same thing over and over again but expecting a different result.
 If something does not work figure out another way.”

 Isabelle gave some insightful advice to others.
 She said, “My advice is to give yourself time when you step into a new role.
 Every company is going to have a different culture and a different way of doing things.
 Ease into your new role and don’t be too hard on yourself in the beginning.
 It’s all about learning.”